 Another thing to look out for is the brand.
-If you're in the market for a major appliance deal for this Black Friday, we suggest you peruse the ads that retailers release early – Home Depot always runs a Black Friday appliance sale earlier in November, for example – and check the deals you like against price history, as well as reviews on that model.
+If you’re in the market for a major appliance deal for this Black Friday, we suggest you peruse the ads that retailers release early – Home Depot always runs a Black Friday appliance sale earlier in November, for example – and check the deals you like against price history, as well as reviews on that model.
 Remember that not all models within the same brand have the same quality.
 When it comes to major appliances, it is much better to shop smartly, not impulsively.

 For many Black Friday shoppers, finding deals on the most popular toys of the season can be frustrating.
 Retailers know just how in demand these items are, and as a result, it’s rare to find a good discount on the hottest holiday toys — especially electronic toys — during Black Friday sales.
 They know parents will do anything, including pay full price, to get these things under the Christmas tree.
 Retailers might pitch them as doorbusters with a very slight discount, but most stores sell popular toys at the same price across the board.

 Another problem with buying hot holiday toys during Black Friday is that they sell out so quickly, both online and in-store, that you’ll be cursing the day you got in line to try and get it.

 Our advice?
 You’re not missing that much if you skip Black Friday for deals on these items.
 Find the lowest price now, and see if you can find discounts on gift cards for a store that sells it for the lowest online price.
 Keep your eye on Groupon gift cards, which in the past have included a $20 Target gift card for $10.
 I was able to buy the card without having been invited via email.
-If you have the same luck, you can buy one per person, so if you and a spouse, family member or friend both buy one, you can get $20 off that toy your kids want, or on general brands like LEGO that don't often discount their merch.
+If you have the same luck, you can buy one per person, so if you and a spouse, family member or friend both buy one, you can get $20 off that toy your kids want, or on general brands like LEGO that don’t often discount their merch.